-Special educational needs and disabilities - learning difficulties and/or disabilities for which special health and educational provision has to be made.
+Special educational needs and disabilities - learning difficulties and/or disabilities which call for special education provision to be made.

 Senior Executive Leader (SEL)

 Academy trusts must appoint a senior executive leader (who may be known as the principal in a single academy trust, and CEO or equivalent in a MAT).
 The SEL should also be the accounting officer (AO) for the trust.